-This delicious cajun butter sauce for seafood is easy to pull together and bursting with rich, spicy flavors.
+This cajun butter sauce recipe is easy to pull together and bursting with rich, spicy flavors!

-It's perfect for dipping lobster tails, snow crab legs, shrimp, and sweet corn.
-You can also toss it with seafood and use it for a seafood boil as well.
+It's a delicious seafood boil sauce perfect for dipping lobster tails, snow crab legs, king crab legs, and jumbo shrimp.
+You can also toss it with seafood, fresh corn, and potatoes and use it for a seafood boil.

 This sauce is fantastic for seafood lovers!